TraceTogether: Scale back and deactivation

-With the easing of the Covid Omicron wave, the Disease Outbreak Response System Condition was lowered from orange state to yellow state on 26 April 2022.
+With the easing of the COVID Omicron wave, the Disease Outbreak Response System Condition was lowered from orange state to yellow state on 26 April 2022.
 Additionally, the usage of TraceTogether system would be limited to large events with 500 participants, food and beverages outlets, and nightlife entertainment establishments with dancing facilities.

 The distribution of the tokens was scaled back from 1 July 2022 as the demand for the token fell.
-On 9 February 2023, authorities announced that the system is no longer required.
-The public is encouraged to return the tokens at the community centres in a month-long exercise from 13 February 2023.
-The TraceTogether app (as well as SafeEntry app) can be uninstalled from handphones as well.
-Authorities have also announced that the data collected through the system has been deleted from their servers.
+On 9 February 2023, authorities announced that the system was no longer required.
+The public was encouraged to return the tokens at the community centres in a month-long exercise from 13 February 2023.
+The TraceTogether app (as well as SafeEntry app) could be uninstalled from handphones as well.
+Authorities had also announced that the data collected through the system was deleted from their servers.

 Privacy

-The BlueTrace protocol is designed to preserve the privacy of users, but in contrast to other implementations, the TraceTogether app is not anonymous as participants have to register using their phone number and national registration number or other evidence of residency.
+The BlueTrace protocol is designed to preserve the privacy of user, but in contrast to other implementations, the TraceTogether app is not anonymous as participants have to register using their phone number and national registration number or other evidence of residency.

 To safeguard participant's mutual privacy and ensuring their control over the data, TraceTogether states that it: